 What makes this holiday season different than last year?
 For some people it is the first time not having someone special around and for others it is the second year.
-There are those who have been living and missing someone for years.
+There are those who have been living and missing someone for many years.

 Does the time between the loss and now mean anything?
 What makes each year different?
 Does grief get better or do you get better at dealing with grief; important questions that will be answered differently by each individual.